cwscx/cse100_pa2_raymond_test/README.md

 STEP 4: chmod u+x raymond_test.sh

-You can skip step 5 if you have input_files directory. input_files are given in case you don't have them.
 STEP 5: mv cse100_pa2_raymond_test/input_files .
+(You can skip step 5 if you have input_files directory. input_files are given in case you don't have them.)

 STEP 6: ./raymond_test.sh